 About the Symposium

 Colby’s faculty voted to create CLAS to extend the positive impact of its predecessor—the Colby Undergraduate Research Symposium.
 By dedicating a full day to student scholarship, rather than multiple days when presentations competed with class time, Colby allows students to engage with faculty and the community in more direct and focused ways.
 The event is launched the preceding evening with Arts@CLAS, 6-9 p.m. in the Colby College Museum of Art, with a celebration of the arts.
-CLAS events on Thursday, April 27, will run throughout the day.
+CLAS events run throughout the day on Thursday.
+CLAS 2018 will take place on May 2-3, 2018.